-I hold dual nationality (British and Dutch).
+I hold dual nationality (Dutch and another nationality) and I live in the United Kingdom.
 How will Brexit affect me?

-As you hold Dutch nationality, Brexit will have no impact on your right to live in the Netherlands.
-Please note: as an adult, you will automatically lose your Dutch nationality if you live outside the European Union for an uninterrupted period of 10 years and hold an additional nationality besides Dutch.
+You will automatically lose your Dutch nationality if you live outside the European Union for an uninterrupted period of 10 years and hold another nationality besides Dutch.
 If your children are minors, and their other parent is not a Dutch national, they will lose their Dutch nationality at the same time you do.

 As of 1 January 2021, living in the UK counts as living outside the European Union.
 If you have British or another nationality in addition to Dutch nationality, and you live in the UK, the 10-year period begins on 1 January 2021.
 For more information, read the brochure on loss of Dutch nationality.
 There is also a brochure on minors losing Dutch nationality (in Dutch).